To get access to the DART-MS:

 Synthetic Polymers

 At lower DART gas temperatures, you can desorb low molecular-weight components from synthetic polymers.
 This can be useful for identifying additives like plasticizers and UV protectants.
-At high DART gas temperatures, polymers may pyrolyze to yield distributions of oligomers that can be used to determine repeating units.
+At high DART gas temperatures, polymers may pyrolyze to yield distributions of oligomers that can be used to determine the mass of repeating units.
 This can be useful for characterizing co-polymers or identifying unknown plastics.
 DART cannot be used to determine the molecular weight distribution of polymers.
 If you want to do that, ask us about MALDI or ESI.

 Adjusting DART Conditions